 "It (Fifita's absence) will affect the rotation," Riley said.
 "It hurts us – but somebody else will step in and we will be fine."

-.
+CHIEF AMONG THE players who could step in and fill the void are sophomore Devon Kell and junior John Braun.
 They didn't see a ton of action this season but still present fair options as a substitute for Fifita.

 The unfortunate off-field reality seemed to have little effect on the tempo of Monday's practice.

 The majority of the day was spent "warming up" – that really might be the best way to describe it.